lethang7794/aws-sa-associate-saac03/0000-notes/1700-GLOBAL_CONTENT_DELIVERY_AND_OPTIMIZATION.md

 ![Alt text](<images/Screenshot 2023-10-10 at 16.08.21 - [ASSOCIATESHARED]_Cloudfront_and_SSLTLS__learn.can.png>)
 CloudFront & SNI

-> What is the problem between old browsers and SSL?
+> [!NOTE] What is the problem between old browsers and SSL?
 >
 > Old browsers don't support SNI.